RaumTheFool/SUNNFOLK-NOMIC/DECK OF CARDS.md

 27. WET EGG:
 When used roll 1-2.
 If 1 a player of your choosing has to give you 20 points, but they gain the card.
 If 2 this card is destroyed

+28. TURNIP:
+Gain 4 Points

+29. DEADLY THORNS:
+Play this only as a reaction to being targeted by a card.
+The player who targeted you loses 15 Points

+30. SWIFTFOOT BOOTS:
+Whilst in hand: You cannot be the target of other card effects

+31. PIECE OF EXODIA:
+If this is the Fifth time you've played this card win the game, otherwise no effect.